loda-lang/loda-programs/programs/README.md

 * [A247618](oeis/A247618.asm): Start with a single square; at n-th generation add a square at each expandable vertex; a(n) is the sum of all label values at n-th generation.
 (See comment for construction rules.)
 * [A247620](oeis/A247620.asm): Start with a single hexagon; at n-th generation add a hexagon at each expandable vertex; a(n) is the sum of all label values at n-th generation.
 (See comment for construction rules.)
 * [A247792](oeis/A247792.asm): a(n) = 9*n^2 + 1.
+* [A247904](oeis/A247904.asm): Start with a single pentagon; at n-th generation add a pentagon at each expandable vertex (this is the "vertex to side" version); a(n) is the sum of all label values at n-th generation.
+(See comment for construction rules.)
 * [A247983](oeis/A247983.asm): Least number k such that log(2) - sum{1/(h*2^h), h=1..k} < 1/2^n.
 * [A248148](oeis/A248148.asm): Least k such that r - sum{1/Binomial[2h, h], h = 0..k} < 1/3^n, where r = 1/3 + 2*Pi/Sqrt(243).
 * [A248339](oeis/A248339.asm): a(n) = 22*n+19.